omerwe/PCGCs/README.md

 ```

 ##TL;DR
-For an example, please go to the "example" directory and run the following two commands:
+For an example, please go to the "example" directory and run the following two commands (using the anaconda version of python if available):
 ```
 python ../pcgcs_direct.py \
 --bfile1 study1 --pheno1 study1.phe --covar1 study1.cov --prev1 0.01 \